hadabr/linstrider-tarot-oracle/README.md

 ### User Stories & Specifications
 As an User...

- I can access the app on the web.
+ Simulate visit to a Tarot oracle:
- Learn about each card layouts.
+ - Tarot deck
- Sort cards into the layouts face down and click them to turn them over.
+ - Random cards - random combinations
- I can get self reflection questions based on my card results.
+ - Cards tells your fate
- We are pleased by the user experience.
-The app is both attractive and intuitive to use.
+ - Website is both attractive and intuitive to use.

 ### Additional Specifications:
  - Create a library of well-designed Tarot cards